 JamaicaTake Me Back

 Jamaica is a pretty island with 350 miles of coastline and an abundance of natural harbours.
-The Montego Bay Yacht Club, the Royal Jamaica Yacht Club in Kingston and the marina in Port Antonio are the favourite places for yacht charters on the island.
+The Montego Bay Yacht Club, the Royal Jamaica Yacht Club in Kingston and the marina in Port Antonio are the favourite places for yacht charters.

 Jamaica is an island country situated in the Caribbean Sea.
 It has a land area of nearly 11,000 square kilometres, making it one of the largest in the Greater Antilles.
 The island lies about 191 kilometres west of Haiti and the Dominican Republic.
 To the north lies Cuba, 145 kilometres away.

 The Spanish transplanted slaves from Africa to make up the shortfall in labour.
 The island remained in possession of Spain until 1655.
-At this time, England (later the UK) defeated the Spanish and renamed the island, Jamaica.
+At this time, England (later the UK) defeated the Spanish and renamed Jamaica’s island.